Sugar and Spice

 Running the brush through her wet hair, she detangled it slowly and carefully.
 When she was done, she set the hairbrush down on the counter, proud of the three or so hairs she left in the bristles.
 Winding her hair into a rope, Madeline wrapped it in a towel and twisted it to compress out as much of the water as she could.
 Draping the damp towel over the shower rod, she grabbed a fresh one and wrapped her hair up so it would dry.
 Leaving the bathroom, she went back to the bed closest to the open balcony and laid down once again.
 Closing her eyes, she allowed herself a short nap while she waited for Levi’s return.

-Just a ways outside the main road that led into the Hyun estate, Levi rolled the rental car to a quiet stop and got out.
+Just outside the main road that led to the Hyun estate, Levi rolled the rental car to a quiet stop and got out.
 There wasn’t a lot of cover in the area, but there were enough tall bushes to keep the majority of the car hidden from sight.
 He took the police blanket out of the backseat and laid it down on the dirt next to the driver’s side of the car.
 Crouching down, he took a deep breath and began to pull his consciousness inward.

-The first sensation, as always, was the feeling of retreating into the central part of his body, as if his physical form was nothing more than a shell, and he was condensing his very being to a single point at the back of his skull.
+The first sensation, as always, was the feeling of retreating into the central part of his body as if his physical form was nothing more than a shell, and he was condensing his very being to a single point at the back of his skull.
 Starting from the tips of his toes and fingers, Levi felt the tingle of numbness.
-It began as a slight vibration, and the turned into a strong pins-and-needles discomfort as it moved upwards to his wrist and ankles, and then on to his knees and elbows until he could no longer feel his long human limbs.
+It began as a slight vibration, and the turned into an acute pins-and-needles discomfort as it moved upwards to his wrist and ankles, and then on to his knees and elbows until he could no longer feel his long human limbs.
 His point of view lowered, centering closer to the ground, and his vision and hearing sharpened.
 He felt the brush of thin fabric as his pants and shirt tugged back against his body as they slipped off.
-Fur emerged around his body, causing his thin trousers to quickly slip down to the blanket in a heap, as he wiggled out backwards from the neck of the short-sleeved shirt.
+Fur emerged around his body, causing his thin trousers to quickly slip down to the blanket in a heap, as he wiggled out backward from the neck of the short-sleeved shirt.
 Taking another deep breath, he felt the refreshing coastal wind against his silky black fur.
 Stretching his back first, he then flexed his left leg all the way back, shaking his rear paw, then repeated the same for his right leg.

 Doing a feline wiggle from the tip of his moist nose to the end of his soft black tail, Levi then padded his way through the underbrush just as the sun was setting over the sparkling Adriatic Sea.
-He could hear a couple of field mice underground, scurrying away from his presence, and even a snake of some sort, but he ignored all that.
+He could hear a couple of field mice underground, scurrying away from his presence, and even a snake of some kind, but ignored all that.
 His goal was to reach the scene of Madeline's kidnapping, assess the security, and then try to make it into the main house.

 As the detached workshop came into view, he saw there were still a couple of officers and a forensics agent working methodically in the area of what was the makeshift dollhouse.
 Good.
 As he trotted silently into the warehouse, keeping to the shadows, his sensitive nose revealed that the authorities were working from the entrance to the farthest wall.
 He detected their scent all over the direction of the fake walls of the dollhouse and that far corner of the building, but they had yet to finish the opposite corner.
 Ambling out of the building, he spotted crime-scene tape extending to the main house, but only one of the officers’ scents was present, and not very prominent past the front door, which meant they hadn’t worked that part of the area yet.
 Perfect.

 Levi quietly slinked past the front door and through the foyer to the living room.
 His sensitive nose immediately picked up Geon Woo and his parents’ thick scent over the furnishings, but no sign of Madeline or anyone else.
 The kitchen also turned up empty containing nothing out of place or surprising.
 He scurried upstairs, methodically proceeding through all four bedrooms.
 He identified Geon Woo’s room first, but there was no scent of Madeline present in it, or anyone else’s.
-He next discovered the room that Soo-Jin must have occupied, but there was only fleeting scents of Geon Woo and his parents in there.
-He had hoped to find signs of abuse, or even sexual activity, but there was nothing incriminating.
+He next discovered the room that Soo-Jin must have occupied, but there were only fleeting scents of Geon Woo and his parents in there.
+He had hoped to find signs of abuse, or even sexual activity, but found nothing incriminating.

 After a couple of minutes spent waiting, the computer booted up to the desktop screen.